 Filter Replacement for Honeywell HPA200

+Maybe you’ve asked at some point: How long do Honeywell air filters last?
 The issue of filter replacement is one that users of air purifiers keep debating.
-Pretty much everyone (including doctors and researchers) agree that true HEPA filters are highly effective.

 What to Do When the Filter Change Reminder Comes on

 Every time you replace the filter, you must reset the indicator.
 Here’s how to do that.
-Once you change the filter, press the indicator (for about 2 or 3 seconds) until the light goes off.
-It’ll come on again when the time to change the filter comes again.
+Once you change the filter, press the indicator (for about 3 seconds) until the light goes off.
+It’ll come on again when the time to change the filters comes again.

 Can I Change My Filters Earlier?

 No, don’t do that.
-Washing the prefilters or HEPA filters for the HPA200 is a bad idea.
+Washing the prefilters or main filters for this venerated True HEPA allergen remover is a bad idea.
 They’re just not washable.